email/reception)(cairns.catholic.org.au

 When are Cursillo Weekends Held?

-The weekend is usually held at retreat location where you can leave behind your everyday cares and focus on your Spiritual life.
+The weekend is usually held at a retreat location where you can leave behind your everyday cares and focus on your Spiritual life.

 View All Upcoming Events

-What Happens After a Cursillo?
+What Happens After a Cursillo Weekend?

 As one of the founders of Cursillo said “It is possible to encounter God in many other ways other than Cursillo - encountering God is easy - it is following Christ afterwards that is the problem”.

-Cursillo provides this follow- up structure and mutual support.
+Cursillo provides this follow-up structure and mutual support.

-After attending a Cursillo, a Cursillista is encouraged to continue the learning, growing, and sharing, by being part of a small group of other Cursillistas.
+After attending a Cursillo, a Cursillista is encouraged to continue learning, growing, and sharing, by being part of a small group of other Cursillistas.
 This involves meeting up usually, weekly/fortnightly for prayer and to encourage each other in taking the message of the Gospel into personal environments.

-Cursillistas also gather for a monthly two-hour Ultreya (go forward in Spanish) for celebration and mutual support.
+Cursillistas also gather for a monthly two-hour Ultreya ("go forward" in Spanish) for celebration and mutual support.

-What Does a Cursillo Three Days Cost?
+What Does a Cursillo Three-Day Weekend Cost?

 The cost of the weekend includes accommodation and meals.